Peace-Ada/-SALES-INVENTORY-MANAGEMENT-SYSTEM/README.md

 Highlights top customers, supplier performance, and inventory items requiring replenishment to support customer retention and supply chain decisions.

 ![Customer & Supplier Dashboard](images/sql_dashboard2.png)

 ---

 ## Conclusion

+This project demonstrates how SQL and Power BI can be combined to transform raw transactional data into meaningful business insights.

+Using a relational database built from scratch, SQL queries were used to answer key business questions around revenue, customer behaviour, product performance, inventory management, and supplier performance.
+The findings were then presented through interactive Power BI dashboards to support data-driven decision-making for both technical and non-technical stakeholders.

+Overall, the project showcases practical skills in database development, SQL analysis, business intelligence, dashboard design, and data storytelling while highlighting how data can be used to improve business performance and operational efficiency.

 ---
-This project demonstrates that a well-designed database is not just a technical achievement, it is a business tool.

-In under 20 SQL queries, Global Traders now knows exactly which products are driving revenue, which customers are most valuable, which suppliers are performing best and which products need restocking before stock runs out.

-The Power BI dashboards make all of this accessible to anyone in the business no SQL knowledge required.

-This is what data analysis is supposed to do: turn raw records into decisions that move the business forward.

----

-Thank you for reading!

 Let's connect: